Blog Post

 Understand that ranking well takes time.
 Results are gradual, to begin with.
-You’ll need to build trust and authority which doesn’t happen overnight.
+You’ll need to build trust and authority, which doesn’t happen overnight.

 I encourage you to keep going.
 It takes 6 months to a year to start seeing results, especially for a small business with limited hours and budget.